Governance and policies

 UTC Reading is part of Activate Learning Education Trust, a company limited by guarantee and an exempt charity.

-The Local Governing Body is focused on the day to day life of the Academy, for which it has responsibility.
+The Local Governing Committee is focused on the day to day life of the Academy, for which it has responsibility.
 It is there to ensure the staff working in the Academy are supported and challenged, when necessary, and the needs of the pupils and students are met.
-The Local Governing Body has a vital monitoring role and receives a principal’s report at each meeting.
+The Local Governing Committee has a vital monitoring role and receives a principal’s report at each meeting.

 They will also consider other items of business such as: